hrishitchaudhuri/fizzy-buzzer/hello-world/README.md

 Remember the first time you wrote a piece of code and had the computer execute it?
 Was it hello-world?
 If yes, you're in luck!
 (No?
-Then we are sorry to inform y...)
+We are not going to progress your appli...)
 Let this program remind of that moment.
 So that you can regret it for the rest of your life 🙂